corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-contract.md

 ### Add commands

 Commands indicate the transaction's intent — what type of actions performed by the state the contract can verify.
-Follow the steps below to add the command for issuing the Mars voucher.

 1. Add the `Commands : CommandData` interface declaration.

 2. Inside the interface, add the `Issue` class that implements `Commands`.

+   The `Issue` command is used to create the Mars voucher.

 This is what your code should look like now: